gjcliff/gjcliff.github.io/docs/_posts/2024-11-15-Localizing-and-Navigating-in-Semantic-Maps-Created-by-an-iPhone.md

 ## Semantic Mapping
-After extracting and saving the information from the database, object detection is performed using a YOLOv8 model loaded into OpenCV C++'s DNN module at each pose in the camera's pose graph.
+After extracting and saving the information from the database, object detection is performed using a YOLOv8 model that's run by launching the python interpreter from C++ with pybind 11 for each pose in the camera's pose graph.
 Points from the 3D point cloud are projected onto the image plane using the iPhone's intrinsic camera matrix, and points that are within the bounding box of an object are assigned to and labeled with the object's class.

 ![flowchart](/public/Semantic_Mapping/postprocessing_flowchart.png)